 Be Informed and Stay Engaged

-To facilitate effective teaching and learning, it's really important that you stay informed regarding all aspects of your classes and that you effectively communicate with your course instructors.
+It's important that you stay informed regarding all aspects of your classes and that you effectively communicate with your course instructors.

 Your instructor may use Canvas Announcements to share information with you regarding course schedules, the addition of new course content, and other course-related information.
 Review the Canvas Announcement Student FAQ to learn how to view and manage Canvas Announcements.